-This semester, Economics Tutoring will be available in-person (Academic Office Building, open office area, room 220) and also via Zoom—see the schedule below.
-If you wish to meet online, please download Zoom to your computer or device to make the best use of our tutoring service.
+This semester, Economics Tutoring will be available in-person (Academic Office Building, open office area, room 220).
+Tutors may also be available via Microsoft Teams or Zoom during their schedule hours, but in-person students take priority.
+If you wish to meet online, please email the on-duty tutor to arrange a time.

-The Schedule: Tutoring is available at the following times M-F from Sep 13-Dec 10, 2021.
+The Schedule: Tutoring is available at the following times M-F in the Spring 2023 semester

 To meet with a tutor:

 - Please visit the tutor lab in the Academic Office Building, room 220.

 - Walk-ins are welcome and in-person students take priority over on-line tutoring.